cclearpartners/myi-docs/src/references/list-view-custom-parameters.md

 ### limit

 A number.
-Limits the number of results of the list view's main object.
+Limits the number of results for the query on the list view's main object.